List of Coronation Street characters introduced in 1974

 In 1974, several new characters were added to the British television soap opera Coronation Street.
-Some of them only appeared for a few episodes, but Gail Potter (later Gail McIntyre) became one of the show's longest-running characters.
+Some of them only appeared for a few episodes, but Gail Potter (later Gail Tilsley, Platt, Hillman, McIntyre, Rodwell and Chadwick) became one of the show's longest-running characters.

 Sir Julius Berlin

 Sir Julius Berlin was played by Leonard Sachs.
 Sir Julius appeared in Coronation Street during 1974 as the boss of the Mark Brittain mail order warehouse that was situated in the Street.

 When the residents complained about the lorries passing through, Ken Barlow spoke to Sir Julius about the problem.
 Sir Julius was so impressed by Ken that he offered him a job as executive administrative assistant.
 Meanwhile, the workers at the warehouse threatened to strike due to Sir Julius trying to keep his staff out of a trade union, until Ken persuaded Sir Julius to accept the union.
 Sir Julius upset workers Ivy Tilsley and Vera Duckworth because the company announced all women over sixty had to retire.
 They called the union in but the union supported lowering the retirement age.
 After the warehouse fire in 1975, Sir Julius (who had not appeared since May 1974) dissolved the company.